<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 The Verdict

-The “old-school” chlorine pool has been around for more than five decades, which makes the 30-ish saltwater pools much younger in years.
-The choice, however, is never obvious.
+The “old-school” chlorine pool has been around for more than five decades, which makes the 30-ish year-old saltwater pools much younger.

-Chlorine pools need more commitment while saltwater pools require deeper pockets up front.
-Many public establishments such as water parks and hotels have begun to convert to saltwater pools simply because they require less manpower and are less expensive to keep clean.
-But a good number still stand by their chlorine pools for its fixture-friendly features.
+Both require commitment and diligence.
+Many public establishments such as water parks and hotels have begun to convert to saltwater pools simply because they can require less manpower and are less expensive to keep clean.
+But a good number still stand by their chlorine pools because of the knowledge and experience of the team.
+Please keep in mind that saltwater systems must also be monitored and are not a “set-it-and-forget-it” system.

 We specialize in fiberglass pools, but we want our world-class pool education to help each person figure out which pool type and options are best for them.